-The fixtures at Flemington and Moe will offer free entry to current serving Australian Defence Force (ADF) and all Returned and Services League (RSL) members, and will also give racegoers the chance to pay their respects to Australia’s and New Zealand’s wartime heroes at the traditional ANZAC Day ceremony.
+The Victoria Racing Club (VRC) and Moe Racing Club (MRC) will offer free entry to current serving Australian Defence Force (ADF) and all Returned and Services League (RSL) members, and will also give racegoers the chance to pay their respects to Australia’s and New Zealand’s wartime heroes at the traditional ANZAC Day ceremony.

 The race clubs will also raise money for the annual ANZAC Appeal, with Racing Victoria (RV) kickstarting the fundraising courtesy of a $10,000 donation.

 RV has again collaborated with the Victorian branch of the RSL to produce special commemorative silks, which incorporate the ANZAC Appeal Rising Sun logo and will be worn by the jockey riding the top-weighted horse in each race at Flemington and Moe.